Saeed-Akbari/Control/BackStepping/README.md

- # Backstepping controller for a given system
+ # Backstepping controller for the given system below

  A part of the calculation is hand-written.
 The whole calculation has been done in Mathematica.